jackrobertscott/chomp-react-redux-171005/README.md

 ```

 It is a good React convention to keep forms related to the state of the app.
 To do this, we use the [redux-form](https://redux-form.com/) helper library.
 However, as per the above example, the higher order component of `reduxForm` is pushing data to the redux state.
 This begs the question, is this component a `container` instead?
 No. As per our golden rule, the question is "does our component *pull* from the state?" and it does not.

+> Taking the bite out of React and Redux since 2017 :crocodile: